Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 • Gaps in medical treatment from the day of the accident

-• Similar injury previously sustained
+• A similar injury previously sustained

 • Gender and Age